Friday, August 26, 2022

 My walk took me by Iford manor, and I spent a few hours proofreading my book in a tiny little cloister that the old owner cobbled together from bits and pieces of old churches from Italy.
 It was beautiful and magical, and the perfect place to cool off after a long walk in the sun.
 Delicious.

-I was talking with my sister and her kids on a video call when we stumbled across the ruins of a castle, Furleigh Castle.
+I was talking with my sister and her kids on a video call when we stumbled across the ruins of a castle, Farleigh Hungerford.
 It was really fun showing them around, looking for the dragon they assumed must live there.
 While we didn’t find the dragon, we did find the dungeon!

 As I continued my walk south, I started to come across houses with thatched roofs.
 Then there were horses, and quail, and swans, and a real working mill.